So you’re tinkering with the idea of backpacking through Europe? Great!

 - Walking Tours: Free (guides work on tips) or $15 for paid tours

 Note: Many museums offer discounted or free tickets to students and/or people under the age of 26.

 Between subways, buses, and trams, European public transportation is excellent in nearly every large and medium-sized city.
 Furthermore, it’s usually affordable.
-Most cities are walkable, and I always suggest waking when possible — but in some cases public transport might be a better use of your time and energy.
+Most cities are walkable, and I always suggest walking when possible — but in some cases, public transport might be a better use of your time and energy.

 Most cities sell a range of tickets and travel passes (i.e. single tickets, 1/3/5/7 day passes, monthly passes, etc.) so it’s smart to do a little research to find the option that works best for you.
 Below are some examples of transportation cost:

 - London Tube (w/Oyster Card): $4/off-peak single fare or $14/all day

 - Paris Métro: $16 for 10 one-way tickets

 - Amsterdam (tram): $23 for 72 hours of unlimited travel

 - Budapest (bus and subway): $17 for 72 hours of unlimited travel